 During the next visit, the dentist places the bridge on the tooth and checks for fit.
 Any changes, if required, will be made before permanently bonding it in place.
 An etching solution will be applied to the teeth to roughen them.
 Dental adhesives will be applied on the teeth, and the bridge will be placed in position.
 A curing light would be used to harden the adhesive, after which the dentist conducts a bite test.
 If any changes have to be made, or if you feel any discomfort, the dentist handles them to make sure you have the perfect bite.

-Please reach out to us to schedule a consultation with our dentist, and we’ll guide you further.
+Please reach out to us to schedule a consultation with our Dentist in Reston VA, and we’ll guide you further.
 Please call us at (703) 595-4405 or reach us through online consultation.

 1800 Michael Faraday Dr STE 205, Reston, VA 20190

 MON - TUE 9:00 am - 5:00 pm

 THU - FRI 9:00 am - 5:00 pm

 SAT - SUN Closed